julianlk522/FITM/README.md

     -Add or remove multiple at a time, so e.g., scanning for 3 cats does not take 3 page loads -Search for existing tag cats while adding/editing -Fuzzysort?
+    -For nearly identical cats with slight differences, maybe have a prompt on load that says like "would you like to reload and include these results too?"
 -Properly backup DB
 -Rethink CalculateGlobalCategories algo
 -Favorite tmaps